Leônidas (footballer, born 1913): International career

 Leônidas played 19 times for the Brazil national team between 1932 and 1946, scoring 21 goals in total, and scoring twice on his debut.
 In 1938, he was the World Cup's top scorer with 7 goals, scoring at least three times in the 6–5 extra time win over Poland.
-(Note: Some sources claimed that da Silva scored only three goals in the victory over Poland instead of the often quoted four.
-According to Polish experts, Brazil's six goals were scored by: da Silva (18th, 93rd and 104th minutes), Romeu (25th minute) and Perácio (44th and 71st minute).
+(Note: Some sources claimed that Leônidas scored only three goals in the victory over Poland instead of the often quoted four.
+According to Polish experts, Brazil's six goals were scored by: Leônidas (18th, 93rd and 104th minutes), Romeu Pellicciari (25th minute) and José Perácio (44th and 71st minute).
 This is now recognised by the RSSSF and also FIFA itself.
 In November 2006, FIFA also confirmed that he scored only once in the quarter-final replay against Czechoslovakia, not twice as FIFA had originally recorded.
 This means he finished as the top goal scorer of the tournament with an official tally of 7 goals.)
 Nevertheless, his performance also made him be frequently fouled by the Poles.
 For the next match, against Czechoslovakia, he was not in the ideal conditions, but the Brazilian staff, concerned for possible punishment in using Niginho in Leônidas place, preferred to keep Leônidas in the team; the Italian Football Federation had warned FIFA about Niginho's irregular condition: this player, who had Italian citizenship, was still legally attached to Lazio, the club he left without permission in 1936, due to fear of being recruited by the Italian Army to the Second Italo-Ethiopian War.
 Leônidas managed to score against the Czechs, but his injuries got worse, making him definitely unable to be used in the next game – the semifinal against Italy.
 Brazil lost the match 2–1 and for many years the coach Adhemar Pimenta was criticized as many fans, not aware of Lêonidas true poor conditions, believed his absence was just an option arrogantly made by Pimenta "to rest the player for the final".
 This version still circulates, despite the fact that Leônidas had written a letter, which was published by certain newspapers at the time, in which he clarified that Pimenta had no choice but to rest him due to the Niginho affair.
 The Niginho affair also prevented either of the players from playing in the semi-final.
 In their place, Romeu was chosen as the team's improvised center-forward for the match, scoring Brazil's goal late in the game.
 Leônidas returned for the third place match and scored two more goals in a 4–2 win against Sweden.